assaultcube/AC/ac/docs/readme.txt

--Actioncube Beta 1.0.-
+-Actioncube Beta 0.9
-By Rabid Viper Developement
+By Rabid Viper Studio

-Actioncube is a team oriented total conversion of the cubeengine by Wouter van Oortmersson. (www.cubeengine.com)
+ActionCube is a team oriented total conversion of Wouter van Oortmerssen's cubeengine. (www.cubeengine.com)

 Set in a realistic-looking environment (as far as that´s possible with cube of course), while gameplay stays fast and arcade.

 Keep in mind that this beta release aims at presenting and providing a the basic gameplay elements of Actioncube.
 We hope to expand it in the future by adding more original, unusual and fun weapons in the spirit of the "Action-" fashion of mods.
-We also consider a port to Sauerbraten (most likely to be called "Actionbraten") in wich we plan to further refine gameplay and visuals, and possibly adding a unique self made texture set.
+We also consider a port to Sauerbraten (most likely to be called "ActionBraten") in wich we plan to further refine gameplay and visuals, and possibly adding a unique self made texture set.

 See /docs/package_copyrights.txt
-    /source/src/LICENSE
+    /docs/credits.txt
     /source/src/AUTHORS
     /source/src/README